CHEESY STUFFED ITALIAN SAUSAGES

 CAN YOU FREEZE STUFFED SAUSAGES?

 YES!
-Another beauty part of this Stuffed Sausages Recipe is that it can indeed be frozen for future quick and easy meals.
+Another beauty part of this stuffed sausages recipe is that it can indeed be frozen for future quick and easy meals.
 Simply arrange the uncooked sausages into a freezer and oven safe dish (disposable ones are great for this) and tightly wrap it.
-When ready to eat, no need to thaw, just pop it into a 400° oven and cook for about an hour or until cooked through and the cheese is bubbly.
+When ready to eat, no need to thaw, just pop it into a 400°F oven and cook for about an hour or until cooked through and the cheese is bubbly.

 cheese and tomato sauce stuffed sausages on a plate with fresh chopped basil